Brutal [Meta]Introduction to Dependent Types in Agda

 {- end of ThrowAwayPreTheory -}

-Exercise. lemma-unsafe-eq is a food for thought about computation safety under false assumptions.
+Exercise. lemma-unsafe-eq is food for thought about computation safety under false assumptions.

 Theoretical corner